-Winter Weather Forecasts - This NWS Hydrometeorological Prediction Center web page gives winter weather forecasts with probability maps for snow and freezing rain, along with storm tracks, weather discussions, and other information.
+Winter Weather Forecasts - This NWS Weather Prediction Center web page gives winter weather forecasts with probability maps for snow and freezing rain, along with storm tracks, weather discussions, and other information.

 New England Weather Page and Winter Weather Page - Privately operated by Crown Weather Services, these web pages provides an extensive compilation of information on New England and winter weather, including surface weather maps, satellite images, radar images, forecasts, and predictions.

-NOAA's Source for Snow Information - This NWS website provides comprehensive snow observations, analyses, data sets, and map products for the entire country, including forecasts, the National Snow Observation Database, satellite snow cover mapping, and interactive visualization tools.
+National Snow Analyses - This NWS website provides comprehensive snow observations, analyses, data sets, and map products for the entire country, including forecasts, satellite snow cover mapping, and interactive visualization tools.